Azrailkimdir/Aviation-Data-Project/README.md

 The purpose of this project is to collect and analyze real-world aviation data using ADS-B technology while learning more about aircraft operations, flight tracking systems, aviation analytics, and air traffic patterns.

-The project also serves as a hands-on introduction to radio frequency technology, software-defined radio (SDR), data collection, and Python-based aviation analytics.
+The project also serves as a hands-on introduction to radio-frequency technology, software-defined radio (SDR), data collection, and Python-based aviation analytics.

 ---